How to become a Counselor in Alabama

 Step Three:

-Once you have acquired your Associate Licensed Counselor title, you can begin the minimum of 3000 hours of supervised professional experience and 100 hours of counseling with a supervisor present.
-This is a process that can take one to three years depending on the individual and will prepare you for the National Counselor Exam.
-You will find more information regarding this process on the following Alabama Board of Examiners in Counseling webpage.
+Once you have acquired your Associate Licensed Counselor title, you can begin earning the minimum of 3000 hours of supervised professional experience and 100 hours of supervised counseling.
+This is a process that can take one to three years depending on the individual, but also a process that can help prepare you for the National Counselor Exam.
+You can find more information regarding this process on the following Alabama Board of Examiners in Counseling webpage.

 Step Four: